-5.12 Although rural Bath & North East Somerset is made up of a wide variety of settlements with locally distinctive character, there are a number of strategic issues (both challenges and opportunities) that are common across most of the rural area:
+Somerset is made up of a wide variety of settlements with locally distinctive character, there are a number of strategic issues (both challenges and opportunities) that are common across most of the rural area:

-- Lack of affordable housing to meet local needs may impact on the social sustainability of the rural areas and exacerbate difficulties for an ageing population. - For much of the rural area poor access to public transport affects the functionality of the rural economy and leads to isolation for those without access to private transport. - Access to facilities, services and shops. - Reliance of the rural economy based on farming, the self employed and small businesses that require support to flourish. - Potential opportunities to diversify the rural economy e.g. centred around local food production or renewable energy.
+- Lack of affordable housing to meet local needs may impact on the social sustainability of the rural areas and exacerbate difficulties for an ageing population. - For much of the rural area poor access to public transport affects the functionality of the rural economy and leads to isolation for those without access to private transport. - shops. - Reliance of the rural economy based on farming, the self employed and small businesses that require support to flourish. - Potential opportunities to diversify the rural economy e.g. centred around local food production or renewable energy.

-5b Vision and Policy Framework
+Vision and Policy Framework

-The Vision for the Rural Areas

-The district's rich and diverse countryside will be maintained.
+The Vision for the Rural Areas The district's rich and diverse countryside will be maintained.
 Locally identified needs will be met whilst maintaining the individual character of villages.
 The rural economy will evolve and new types of jobs and ways of working will provide more locally based employment opportunities.
 The potential for the rural area to play an important role in local food production will be encouraged.
 Community involvement will help facilitate improvement in the provision of community facilities and public transport.